-In the last six or so years, I’ve worked primarily from (and often on the) home.
-As a man about the house and caretaker for a very furry cat and pug, I’ve become a huge fan of discount and just smart enough robotic cleaning assistance, as I’ll explain.
-I won’t say I’m the cleanest or even the primary house cleaner in my marriage, but we agree that it is good to have some basic cleaning droids on at least my team.
+For nearly a decade, I’ve worked primarily from (and often on our) home.
+As a co-homemaker and with VERY furry pets, I’ve become a big fan of discount and just smart enough robotic cleaning assistance — it’s good to have some basic cleaning droids / co-workers on the team.

-- as far as I can tell, no WIFI, cameras, Bluetooth or app — I’m not down with IOT (yeah, you know me).
-Let a vacuum be a vacuum;
+- as far as I can tell, the A4 has no WIFI, cameras, microphones, Bluetooth or app — sometimes no connectivity is a benefit;

-- it works with or without a handheld remote;
+- it works with or without a handheld remote, and the remote uses AAA batteries;

 - it cleans far under furniture like couches and beds;